Want to know how to remember Korean words easily? Then you came to the right place!

 Four, door.
 Hole!

 By memorizing the first rhyming list of 10 words, you create your own “peg” system for memorizing future vocabulary words.
-The words and numbers are the “pegs” that you can associate new words to.
+The words and numbers are the “pegs” that you can associate new words with.

 Remember, this is just one way to memorize new words in the beginning, when appropriate.
 You won’t always rely on this.
-After using the new words you’re learning a few times in sentences and conversations, it will be second nature to use them and you won’t need this technique.
+After using the new words you’re learning a few times in sentences and conversations, it will be second nature to use them, and you won’t need this technique.

-When associating new Korean words with the list, you have to get creative with the system since you are using a new language and words that have no meaning to you in the beginning.
+When associating new Korean words with the list, you have to get creative with the system since you are using a foreign language and words that have no meaning to you in the beginning.

 But there are a few techniques you can use to do so effectively, and the best way is to find words in English that sound similar to the Korean words or words that you could easily link up in your mind.
 There’s a large number of borrowed words from English in Korean that you can use to build your vocabulary quickly.